 Option 1: Hosted MCP Server (Recommended)

-For the easiest setup, connect directly to our hosted MCP server at https://mcp.augments.dev/mcp
+For the easiest setup, connect directly to our hosted MCP server at https://mcp.augments.dev/mcp.
+No installation required!

 Using Claude Code CLI